GrosSacASac/virstellung/readme.md

 ## virstellung.js

-Alternative to virstellungAutoLaunch, does nothing by itself, exports a function stellFir.
+Alternative to virstellungAutoLaunch, does nothing by itself, exports a function `stellFir`.
 Use it with the same id as used before for virstellung function

 ## virstellung.css